DOWNLOAD PDF VERSION

 ARTICLE I, SECTION 1.
 The name of the Association shall be the Oklahoma School Counselor Association (OSCA), a chartered state chapter of the American School Counselor Association (ASCA).

 ARTICLE I, SECTION 2.
-OSCA expands the image and influence of professional school counselors.
-OSCA empowers professional school counselors with the knowledge, skills, linkages, and resources to promote equity, access to a high-quality education and overall success for every student in school.
-The mission of OSCA shall be to represent professional school counselors and to promote professionalism and ethical practices.
+OSCA expands the image and influence of school counselors.
+OSCA empowers school counselors with the knowledge, skills, linkages, and resources to promote equity, access to a high-quality education and overall success for every student in school.
+The mission of OSCA shall be to represent all school counselors and to promote professionalism and ethical practices.

 ARTICLE II: MEMBERSHIP